wyomingw4w/wyomingw4w.org/_pages/financial.md

 _Please note that our resources are limited, and our mission is to provide funding to those who would not otherwise be able to pay for an abortion.
+Prior to calling, please consider how much you will be able to contribute and what other funding resources are available.
 If we are able to help you, it will likely only be for a portion of the full amount.
-We will do our best to help you so that you are able to follow through with your decision.
-Prior to calling, please consider how much you will be able to contribute and what other funding resources are available._
+We will do our best to help you so that you are able to follow through with your decision. _

 **If we do not answer, please leave a message** with your name and number and the date and time of your appointment.
 Please be aware that